sourcegraph/handbook/content/support/managing-cse-aws.md

     # Uncomment the following line when using HTTPS with custom certificates
     # - '../caddy/builtins/https.custom-cert.Caddyfile:/etc/caddy/Caddyfile'
     #
-    # Uncomment / update the following line when using HTTPS with custom certficates
+    # Uncomment / update the following line when using HTTPS with custom certificates
     # - '/LOCAL/CERT/PATH.pem:/sourcegraph.pem'
     #
-    # Uncomment / update the following line when using HTTPS with custom certficates
+    # Uncomment / update the following line when using HTTPS with custom certificates
     # - '/LOCAL/KEY/PATH.key:/sourcegraph.key'
   ports:
     - '0.0.0.0:80:80'